Imado30/PathoLens/ReadMe.md

 - **Medical Image Visualization**: Support for the NIFTI format using the `niivue` javascript-library.
 - ** Admin-pannel feature: - all diagnosis are exportable and assigning specific datasets to each doctor is possible **
 - **AI Prediction Overlays**: Display AI model outputs on (edited) medical images.
-- **Image Annotation**: Easy annotations using free-hand-drawing, rectangles, or optional masks.
+- **Image Annotation**: Easy annotations using free-hand-drawing, rectangles, or optional AI-masks for marking multiple lesions.
 - **Data Management**: Store annotations, user data and diagnostic information.
 - **Time Tracking**: tracks time of every action for further analysis.
 - **Randomized Experiment Workflow**: Minimize bias through randomized dataset presentation.